CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 ### Task 1: Change settings in an assigned Configuration profile

+In this task you will modify the existing configuration profile by removing the Privacy restriction from the device settings.

 1. Switch to **SEA-SVR1** and use password **Pa55w.rd** to login.

 2. On **SEA-SVR1**, in the **Microsoft Intune admin center** select **Devices (1)** and then **Configuration**, and on the **Devices | Configuration (2)** blade in the details pane select **Contoso Developer – standard (3)**.